omniti-labs/pgOtter/README.md

     make install

-and then using simply "pgOtter" program, you can also simply keep the fetched pgOtter directory someplace, and use without full "installation"
+and then using simply "pgOtter" program, you can also simply keep the fetched pgOtter directory someplace, and use without full "installation".

-- simply run:
+In such case, run:

     .../pgOtter/bin/pgOtter